wiktorn/Overpass-API/README.md

 * `OVERPASS_TIME` - set the maximum amount of time units (available time)
 * `OVERPASS_SPACE` - set the maximum amount of RAM (available space) in bytes
 * `OVERPASS_MAX_TIMEOUT` - set the maximum timeout for queries (default: 1000s).
 Translates to send/recv timeout for fastcgi_wrap
+* `OVERPASS_CLONE_SOURCE` - the URL to clone a copy of Overpass from, if in `clone` mode.
+Defaults to http://dev.overpass-api.de/api_drolbr/, which uses minute diffs.

+### Modes

-Image works in two modes `clone` or `init`.
-This affects how the instance gets initialized.
-If the mode is set to `clone` then data is copied from http://dev.overpass-api.de/api_drolbr/ and then updated from diffs.
-This will result in Overpass instance covering whole world.
-This mode works only with minute diffs.
+Image works in two modes `init` or `clone`.
+This affects how the instance gets initialized:

+* `init` - OSM data is downloaded from `OVERPASS_PLANET_URL`, which can be a full planet or partial planet dump.
-In `init` mode you need to point `OVERPASS_PLANET_URL` to address with planet (partial) dump.
-This file will be downloaded, indexed by Overpass and later - updated using `OVERPASS_DIFF_URL`.
+This file will then be indexed by Overpass and later updated using `OVERPASS_DIFF_URL`.

-Start initalization mode with `-i` and `-t` options to `docker run` so you will have a chance to monitor the progress of file downloads etc.
+* `clone` - data is copied from an existing server, given by `OVERPASS_CLONE_SOURCE`, and then updated using `OVERPASS_DIFF_URL`.
+This mode is faster to set up, as the OSM planet file is already indexed.
+The default clone source provides an Overpass instance using minute diffs covering the whole world (hourly or daily diffs will not work with this image).

+### Running

+To monitor the progress of file downloads, run with the stdin (`-i`) and TTY  (`-t`) flags:
+`docker run -i -t wiktorn/overpass-api`

-After initialization is finished Docker container will stop.
-Once you start it again (with `docker start` command) it will start downloading minute diffs, applying them to database and serving API requests.
+After initialization is finished, the Docker container will stop.
+Once you start it again (with `docker start` command) it will start downloading diffs, applying them to database, and serving API requests.

-Container exposes port 80, map it to your host port using `-p`.
-Overpass API is available at `/api/interpreter`.
+The container exposes port 80.
+Map it to your host port using `-p`:
+`docker run -p 80:80 wiktorn/overpass-api`

+The Overpass API will then be available at `http://localhost:80/api/interpreter`.

 Container includes binaries of pyosmium (in `/app/venv/bin/`) and osmium-tool (in `/usr/bin`)

-All data resides within /db directory in container.
+All data resides within the `/db` directory in the container.

 # Examples
 ## Overpass instance covering part of the world